Pricing model for Azure Logic Apps

 Developer SKU: Either up to 4 more Standard accounts, or up to 5 total Standard accounts.
 No Basic accounts.

-For the Premium ISE SKU, the base unit has fixed capacity, so if you need more throughput, you can add more scale units, either during creation or afterwards.
+If you choose the Premium ISE SKU, the base unit has fixed capacity.
+If you need more throughput, you can add more scale units, either during creation or afterwards.
 The Developer ISE SKU doesn't have the capability to add more scale units.
 Logic apps that run in an ISE don't incur data retention costs.

 For pricing rates, see Logic Apps pricing.